AKAAKAIplus/Data_Structure-Arrays_N_Strings/README.md

 Also,
 I record some pratices which are related with this field.

-·Permutation_And_Palindrome_Checking.java -> To check the permutation of String
+···Permutation_And_Palindrome_Checking.java -> To check the permutation of String

-·UniqueCharactersInString.java -> To check if String has repeating character!
+···UniqueCharactersInString.java -> To check if String has repeating character!